 The aliquoting of chemicals needed for bath make-ups and additions is performed by the storage area workers either in the storage area (Figure 9-9 a), in the laboratory or close to the treatment bath.
-Measuring and weighing processes are carried out at a dedicated place, either under a fume hood, or at a station equipped with an LEV, when technically feasible.
+All measuring and weighing processes for solid chromates are carried out at a dedicated place, either under a fume hood, or at a station equipped with an LEV.
+At sites where this is technically not possible, the storage area workers wear RPE during the measuring and weighing process if industrial hygiene exposure assessment confirms RPE use is required.

 Task 1: To aliquot liquids, the storage area worker either carefully pours the required volume of the product into a graduated container or transfers it via a small hand pump (Figure 9-9 b).
-The measured volume per aliquot is at maximum 20 L chromate solution, depending on the required Cr(VI) concentration in the bath and the tank volume.
-Then the storage area worker closes the container or canister and the measurement vessel with lids.
+The measured volume per aliquot is at maximum 35 L chromate solution, depending on the required Cr(VI) concentration in the bath and the tank volume.
+Then the storage area worker closes the storage container and the measurement vessel with lids.
 In case the chemical is measured in a measurement canister that cannot be closed, he transfers the measured liquid into a bottle which he then closes with a lid.
 The empty measurement vessel is rinsed with water and the rinse water is gathered in the wastewater collection tank.

-Task 2: For measuring or weighing solids, the worker opens the lid of a container with the solid substance (flakes or powder) and transfers the required quantity of the substance with a shovel into a measuring container or bag (Figure 9-9 c + d).
-The amount of substance to be aliquoted is at maximum 25 kg chromate per aliquot, depending on the required Cr(VI) concentration in the bath and the tank volume.
+Task 2: For weighing solids, the worker opens the lid of a container with the solid substance (flakes or powder) and transfers the required quantity of the substance with a shovel into a measuring container or bag (Figure 9-9 c + d).
+The amount of substance to be weighed is at maximum 160 kg chromate per aliquot, depending on the required Cr(VI) concentration in the bath and the tank volume.
 Typically, during or after measuring, the storage area worker weighs the container or bag with the measured chemical on a scale to precisely adjust the required quantity.
 After this is achieved, the worker closes the container with the raw material and the container or bag with the aliquoted amount of substance.

-Whenever possible, entire containers or bags are used for bath additions and bath make-ups (up to 500 kg of solid chromate) then aliquoting is not required.
+Whenever possible, entire containers or bags are used for bath make-ups and additives; aliquoting is then not required.